-Limited assurance conclusion In a limited assurance engagement, the evidence-gathering procedures are more limited than for a reasonable assurance engagement, and therefore less assurance is obtained than in a reasonable assurance engagement.
-An Based on the procedures we have performed and the evidence we have obtained, nothing has come to our attention assurance engagement involves performing procedures to obtain evidence about the amounts and other information that causes us to believe that St1 Nordic Oy's Selected sustainability information for the reporting period ended 31 December 2023 is not properly prepared, in all material respects, in accordance with the Reporting criteria. in the Selected sustainability information.
+In a limited assurance engagement, the evidence-gathering procedures are more limited than for a reasonable assurance engagement, and therefore less assurance is obtained than in a reasonable assurance engagement.
+An assurance engagement involves performing procedures to obtain evidence about the amounts and other information in the Selected sustainability information.
 The procedures selected depend on the practitioner's judgment, including an assessment of the risks of material misstatement of the Selected sustainability information.